Garlic and butter are the two most used – and beloved – ingredients in the world.

 What’s a recipe without ingredients?
 This Benihana garlic butter is fairly straightforward and only needs a few ingredients, but there are still a few things you should know when gathering them.

 Plain, unsalted butter is all you need, although for this recipe I used whipped butter.

 If you don’t have whipped butter or a way to get it, don’t worry, as it is very easy to make.

-To make whipped butter, all you have to do is bring your butter to a room temperature (1 cup in this recipe) and add 3 tbsp of room temperature milk.
+To make whipped butter, all you have to do is bring your butter to room temperature (1 cup in this recipe) and add 3 tbsp of room-temperature milk.
 Then beat with an electric mixer.